-Do you worry about skin around your eyes getting saggy, baggy or wrinkled?
-An eyelid lift or brow lift are possible fixes for that problem.
+Worried about skin around your eyes getting saggy, baggy or wrinkled?

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Most people consider an eyelid or brow lift for cosmetic reasons, as there are many benefits.

-But drooping skin in the eye area is sometimes more than a cosmetic concern.
+But he also adds that drooping skin in the eye area can be more than just a cosmetic concern.

 “It can happen at any age, but you may start to notice heavy skin and tissue on your upper eyelids.
 Sometimes you can even see or feel it resting on your eyelashes,” Dr. Perry says.
-“This can cause eye fatigue and even interfere with your vision.”
+“This can cause eye fatigue and many cases it can also interfere with your vision.”

-For an eyelid lift, you would consider eyelid surgery — or what medical professionals refer to as blepharoplasty.
+For an eyelid lift you can consider eyelid surgery — or what medical professionals refer to as blepharoplasty.
 There are two types.

 A brow lift is a slightly different procedure.
 When performing a brow lift, the surgeon makes incisions just above the brow to lift and tighten the skin above your eyes.
 This procedure leaves small but visible scars.
-Incisions made in the hairline can make the scars less visible.
+Typically, incisions made in the hairline can make the scars less visible.

-Major risks such as blurred vision or loss of eyesight, bleeding, infection, nerve damage or other problems, are rare.
+Major risks such as blurred vision or loss of eyesight, bleeding, infection, nerve damage or other problems are rare.

-But, Dr. Perry says, “Many patients enjoy good results for decades.”
-And more surgery in the future is an option too.
+But Dr. Perry says, “Many patients enjoy good results from eye lifts and brow lifts for decades.”

 Dr. Perry says that most people are good candidates for eyelid and brow lifts, with just a couple of exceptions:

-Also, if you are on blood thinners and aren’t able to stop taking them before surgery, the surgical plan might need to be modified.
+Also, if you’re on blood thinners and aren’t able to stop taking them before surgery, the surgical plan might need to be modified.

-If surgical solutions aren’t for you, there are non-surgical ways to brighten your eye area, too:
+If surgical solutions aren’t for you, there are non-surgical ways to brighten your eye area: